Jubatian/rrpge-spec/specs/userlib/sprite.rst

-(0xFAD8 and 0xFAD9), updates the appropriate location (increments the current first non-occupied on the bottom location if added to the bottom, decrements the current first occupied on the top location if added to the top), clears the dirty flag (indicating dirty), then trasfers to us_dlist_db_add.
+(0xFAD8 and 0xFAD9), updates the appropriate location (increments the current first non-occupied on the bottom location if added to the bottom, decrements the current first occupied on the top location if added to the top), clears the dirty flag (indicating dirty), then transfers to us_dlist_db_add.

 If the two locations are equal when calling, no sprite is added.

 PRAM pointers 2 and 3 are used and not preserved.

-0xF073: Add graphics component at X:Y to list
+0xF078: Add graphics component at X:Y to list
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - F.name: us_sprite_addxy